Strongly Polynomial Time Complexity of Policy Iteration for $L_\infty$ Robust MDPs: Proof of Lemma

 \begin{proof} Siegel's lemma tells us that there is a vector $\underline{x}$ of norm at most

-The last quantity in the product converges to $e$ as $n$ goes to $\infty$, in particular it stays bounded, yielding a $C_0$ as desired. \end{proof} \end{proposition} We are now in position to prove the following. \begin{theorem} For each finite set $X$ of real numbers we have
+The last quantity in the product converges to $e$ as $n$ goes to $\infty$, in particular, it stays bounded, yielding a $C_0$ as desired. \end{proof} \end{proposition} We are now in a position to prove the following.